apacheignite/documentation/odbc-driver/pdo-interoperability.md

   "title": "Installing and Configuring PHP PDO"
 }
 [/block]
-To connect to an Apache Ignite cluster
+To install PHP, PDO and PDO_ODBC driver refer to general documentation that is available on PHP side:

 First of all, you need PHP installed on your system with PDO and PDO_ODBC driver.
 You can find instructions on how you can do it on [PHP website](http://php.net).

 You also are going to need properly configured DSN for Ignite.
 In the example below we assume that your DSN's name is "Apache Ignite DSN".